 What is Kolkata style fish fry?

-For those of you who are not from Kolkata, this is not the typical Bengali maach bhaja (fried fish steak) that has become a marker of authentic Bengali cuisine.
+For those of you who are not from Kolkata, fish fry is not the typical Bengali maach bhaja (fried fish steak) that has become a marker of authentic Bengali cuisine.
 This is rather the anglicized version of maach bhaja— thick fillets of fish marinated with flavorful herbs, breaded with bread crumbs and then deep-fried.
 It is typically served with lime wedges, raw onion slices, mustard sauce, and ketchup, although I love to serve it with this restaurant style green chutney too.
 This dish is strictly street/restaurant or bier bari food (wedding banquets).
 I mean, you will rarely find a Bengali epicure serve “fish fry” as part of a home-cooked Bengali meal.
 But I like to make it and serve it to guests every chance I get.

 Kolkata style fish fry